 Microsoft 365 for Home vs. Microsoft 365 for Business/Enterprise vs. Office 2019

 The Office and Microsoft 365 brand generates quite some additional confusion as well as it can refer to the actual application, a subscription based license for use of the application or a subscription based service for hosted solutions of Microsoft Server products.

 - Office 2019 is currently the latest version of the Microsoft Office suite which you can purchase and install on your computer.
 There are several suites available.
 The Office Home Student 2013 suite is the cheapest but doesn’t include Outlook.
-Or this you’ll need Office Home & Business 2013 or Office Professional 2013.
+For this, you’ll need Office Home & Business 2013 or Office Professional 2013.